formicidae-tracker/hardware/firmware/helios/README.md

 cmake ..
 make
 ```
-and equivalently for `module` code.
+and equivalently for the `module` code.

 # Programming the master board
 Programmer configured to Target power: OFF